shivam250812/automation/README.md

+.env with apikey and yc username and password

 question.json is used in rag for extractiong the questions it should in the same directory as rag

 then we will run the rag